TazWake/Useful-Scripts-Etc/VolumeShadows.md

 This is a quick guide for interacting with Windows volume shadow copies using [SIFT](https://digital-forensics.sans.org/community/downloads)

+*Note: You need to use uncompressed images for this.
+If you have E01 or similar, they have to be converted before use

 ## Use ewfmount to create raw image
 This assumes the file you are analysing is in E01 format.
 ```shell